Miss Universe Myanmar 2019

-Miss Universe Myanmar 2019 was the seventh Miss Universe Myanmar pageant was held on 31 May 2019 at Novotel Max Hotel, Yangon, Myanmar.
-Hnin Thway Yu Aung, Miss Universe Myanmar 2018 of Bago crowned Swe Zin Htet of Hpa-An her successor at the end of the event.The winner will represent Myanmar at Miss Universe 2019 in Tyler Perry Studios, Atlanta, Georgia, United States.
+Miss Universe Myanmar 2019 was the 7th Miss Universe Myanmar pageant held on 31 May 2019 at Novotel Max Hotel, Yangon, Myanmar.
+Hnin Thway Yu Aung, Miss Universe Myanmar 2018 of Bago crowned Swe Zin Htet of Hpa-An her successor at the end of the event.The winner represented Myanmar at Miss Universe 2019 in Tyler Perry Studios, Atlanta, Georgia, United States but unplaced.